ajramos/cloud-certs/gcp-pcne-cert.md

 - Usable for GCE or GKE pods to communicate to internet
 - Specific to a region
 - The Cloud NAT gateway implements **outbound NAT**, but **not inbound NAT:** hosts outside of your VPC network can only respond to connections initiated by your instances; they cannot initiate their own, new connections to your instances via NAT.
-- You can select a MInimum port per instances and increase the connection channels from a instance to outside.
+- You can select a Minimum port per instances and increase the connection channels from a instance to outside.
 There are 64k available ports (TCP and UDP ports) so there is a limit of the amount of instances you may put to reach internet.
 You need to be conscious in the case of GKE because this number of ports are shared among all the pods running in the instance.

-- Two **allocations methods**:
+## IP allocations methods
-    - Auto
+1. Auto
-        - f(n# ports/VM, VM and Network Tier
+    - f(n# ports/VM, VM and Network Tier)
     - scale in-out automatically
     - No connection interruption when reducing de number of IPs
-    - Manual
+2. Manual
     - Don’t scale, it drops packet if needed
-        - Can use either Standard or Premium Network Tier (cannot be mixed in the same rule
+    - Can use either Standard or Premium Network Tier (cannot be mixed in the same rule)
     - When removing IPs you choose:
         - Break on-fly connections
         - Drain
-- Can switch from auto ↔ manual but IPs are not preserved
+NOTE: Can switch from auto ↔ manual but IPs are not preserved

-************Ports:************
+## Ports allocation

 1 IP ↔ 64512 ports

 Two modes:

-- SNAT (static):
+1. SNAT (static):
     - Select min port allocation per VM
     - Choose when all the VMs have similar internet using
-- DNAT (dynamic:
+2. DNAT (dynamic):
     - Select min & max ports per VM
     - Increase gradually (double each time the minimum) until reaching the max
     - Cannot be used with Endpoint Independent Mapping (EIM)

 NOTE: When using with GKE, the address translation is performed at Node level

-Port reservation procedure:
+## Port reservation procedure

 1. Cloud NAT determines from internal IP of the VMs to do the NAT, through the ranges of subnet IP range where the NAT is located (it could include the alias ranges)
 2. Adjust the minimum # ports